HazeSystem/Chip-8-Qt/README.md

 # Chip-8 Qt
 Emulator is complete, but debugger is still very much a work in progress.
-Currently it only shows the disassembly.
-Running and single-stepping work, but not breakpoints yet.
-Registers and stack are editable however.
+Editing instructions, registers and stack are implemented, but not the hex view.
+Running, single-stepping and animating work, but not breakpoints.

 Gainera, programak euskarazko itzulpen bat dauka!